What is foresight and why do it?

 A quick example: taking into account only two dimensions relevant to European security in 2030 – European integration and security spending – can yield four very different scenarios, necessitating different action from decision-makers, offering different opportunities and displaying a different threat environment.

 Current Dahrendorf Foresight Project (DFP) and workshop

-The current DFP is tentatively titled “European Security in 2030”.
+The current DFP is titled “European Security in 2030”.
 Security is understood in the broadest possible sense, viewing Europe as subject and object of global security issues.
 The “long view” must account for developments in conventional security policy, such as the EU´s strategic autonomy, NATO, cybersecurity or non-proliferation but also bring in adjacent fields such as migration, technology, democracy and social cohesion.
 The DFP identifies those challenges beyond the immediate political horizon, thereby supporting appropriate policy responses to them.

 Short Bios of facilitators

 Oliver Gnad is the co-founder and managing director of the „Bureau für Zeitgeschehen” (Bureau of Current Affairs), a Frankfurt-based think-and-do-tank specialized in strategic foresight and scenario planning.
 Since 2015, he is also an adjunct faculty member of the Hertie School of Governance in Berlin.
 He is the author of several books and articles on the Cold War, the German party system, sustainable development as well as foreign and security policy issues.
 He holds a doctoral degree in contemporary history from Goethe University Frankfurt.

 Thomas Mehlhausen is assistant professor at the University of Potsdam.
 Since 2004 he has facilitated numerous scenario processes mainly on European integration.
 His most recent publications focus on EU deepening and widening, German-Polish relations and EU Eastern Partnership.
 He holds a doctoral degree in political science from the University of Potsdam.